btskinner/btskinner.github.io/index.md

 <img class="centerpic" src="{{ site.baseurl }}/images/btskinner_2.jpg"
 style="width: 300px;"/>

+I am a senior data analyst with the Guttmacher Institute.
+I work on a number of research projects focused on reproductive and sexual health and rights worldwide.

-Until recently, I was a data scientist for the National Endowment for the Humanities in the Office of Data and Evaluation.
+Formerly, I was a data scientist for the National Endowment for the Humanities in the Office of Data and Evaluation.
 In my role I supported the internal work of the agency and evaluations of its impact on the humanities across the nation via data dashboards, visualizations, and research projects.